Skip to main content

 }

 Whenever Mapperly needs a mapping from TimeSpan to int inside the CarMapper implementation, it will use the provided implementation.
+The types of the user-implemented mapping method need to match the types to map exactly, including nullability.

 Use external mappings